Blackmoor, Hampshire: History

 Henry Heighes died in 1595 holding both the manor of Flood in Binsted and land at Heyes.
 Edmund Heyes was paying rent for the same holdings in 1600.
 By 1610, Nicholas Heyesheld the manors of Blackmoor and Flood, along with South Heigh, and settled them on his wife Martha.
 However, burdened by debt, he conveyed the manor of Flood to Richard Locke and Henry Wheeler in trust for the repayment of his debts.
 After the deaths of Nicholas and Locke, Martha brought legal action against Wheeler in 1620, accusing him of breaching his fiduciary duty and unlawfully seizing additional parts of her estate.

 In the 18th and 19th centuries, the manor of Blackmoor changed ownership several times.
 It was eventually purchased in 1865 by Roundell Palmer, 1st Earl of Selborne in 1865, where he would commission architect Alfred Waterhouse to design St Matthew's Church, in addition to a school and cottages for the village as well as a new Blackmoor House.
 A majority of the village's surviving buildings were built between 1866 and 1882.

 After a fire destroyed the roof of the original school, its premises were converted in the 1990s to Blackmoor Village Hall.

 Blackmoor Conservation Area was designated in 1991, with East Hampshire District Council describing Blackmoor as "a textbook example of a Victorian estate village".

 In 1870, several Bronze Age artefacts were discovered on the grounds of the Blackmoor Estate.
 The collection, later known as the Blackmoor Hoard, includes tools and weapons and is now held by Hampshire Cultural Trust.

-Earlier, in 1867, during the rebuilding of Blackmoor House, a Roman bronze enamelled cup—referred to as the Selborne Cup—was unearthed on the site.
+Earlier, in 1867, during the rebuilding of Blackmoor House, a Roman bronze enamelled cup—referred to as the Selborne Cup—was unearthed on the site in the context of a burial.
+It dates to between 100 and 400AD and was purchased by Hampshire County Council Museums Service in 1983.